aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

   * Environment Variable Changes
   * LOGGING_CONFIG, ASSUME_ROLE_ARN, ASSUME_ROLE_DURATION Dropped
   * LEADER_ELECT renamed to DISABLE_LEADER_ELECTION
-  * DRIFT_ENABLED dropped and promoted to Stable, cannot be disabled.
+  * `FEATURE_GATES.DRIFT=true` was dropped and promoted to Stable, and cannot be disabled.
       * Users currently opting out of drift, disabling the drift feature flag will no longer be able to do so.
 * Defaults changed:
-  * API: Karpenter will drop support for IMDS access from containers by default on new EC2NodeClasses by updating the default of httpPutResponseHopLimit from 2 to 1.
+  * API: Karpenter will drop support for IMDS access from containers by default on new EC2NodeClasses by updating the default of `httpPutResponseHopLimit` from 2 to 1.
   * API: ConsolidateAfter is required.
 Users couldn’t set this before with ConsolidationPolicy: WhenUnderutilized, where this is now required.
 Users can set it to 0 to have the same behavior as in v1beta1.
-  * API: NodeClassRef fields are now all required, and apiVersion has been renamed to group
+  * API: All `NodeClassRef` fields are now all required, and apiVersion has been renamed to group
   * API: AMISelectorTerms are required.
 Setting an Alias cannot be done with any other type of term, and must match the AMI Family that's set or be Custom.
   * Helm: Deployment spec TopologySpreadConstraint to have required zonal spread over preferred.
 Users who had one node running their Karpenter deployments need to either:
     * Have two nodes in different zones to ensure both Karpenter replicas schedule
     * Scale down their Karpenter replicas from 2 to 1 in the helm chart
     * Edit and relax the topology spread constraint in their helm chart from DoNotSchedule to ScheduleAnyway
-  * Helm: controller.METRICS_PORT default changed back to 8080
+  * Helm/Binary: `controller.METRICS_PORT` default changed back to 8080

 ### Updated metrics